NatashaFedorova/furniture-store/README.md

 4. Sequence of writing styles - according to requirements
 5. Timer
 6. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)
+7. The rating should be in the form of a list

 Additionally